mvolkmann/MyUnixEnv/notes/VueNotes.md

 Vue is a web application framework that competes with other frameworks such as React and Angular.

+Vue 2 uses Flow for type checking.
+Vue 3 is written in TypeScript.

 TODO: Add screenshots to some sections.

 ## Simplest Example